-Effective mental health interventions always involve good collaboration between clinicians and clients.
-We strive to insure that our clients are equal participants in their therapy, that they understand their treatment plan and that the relationships between students and Counseling Center staff are open and respectful.
+Effective mental health interventions always involve good collaboration between the counselor and the student.
+We strive to ensure that our clients are equal participants in their therapy, that they understand their treatment plan and that the relationships between students and Counseling Center staff are open and respectful.

 Respect for Autonomy

 We respect that the students coming to the Counseling Center are emerging adults, who are taking responsibility for seeking help to solve their problems.
 We believe that treatment is there to help students provide their own answers and solutions to their questions and problems.
 We encourage students to work with us to meet their goals and to assume responsibility for their current lives and future direction.